Description du projet

 Compared to other solutions, the Circleg is unique in three innovative aspects being the high functionality and comfort, affordability and sustainability.

 With Project Circleg, we participated in various events to enhance visibility and to share our story.
-This was also taken up and published by different media as well as on social media.
-In the meantime, the Project Circleg team has grown to 6 people with different professional backgrounds.
+This was also taken up and published by international media as well as on various social media channels.
+In the meantime, the Project Circleg team has grown to 7 people with different professional backgrounds and set up a subsidiary Circleg base Nairobi, Kenya.

 Simone Battaglia, Semester Thesis at FHNW, December 2019, Materialcharakterisierung für eine Beinprothese in Entwicklungsländern;